urosolia/RacingLMPC/README.md

 The vehicle is modelled using the dynamics signle track bicycle model and the tire forces are modelled using the Pacejka formula.

 ### The Path Following
-1) Lap 1: a PID path following contorller is used to drive the vehicle around the track.
+1) Lap 1: a PID path following controller is used to drive the vehicle around the track.
-2) Lap 2: the date from lap 1 are used to estimate a LTI model used to design a MPC for path following
+2) Lap 2: the data from lap 1 are used to estimate a LTI model used to design a MPC for path following
-3) Lap 3: the date from lap 1 are used to estimate a LTV model used to design a MPC for path following
+3) Lap 3: the data from lap 1 are used to estimate a LTV model used to design a MPC for path following

 ### The Learning Model Predictive Controller
 The data from the previous laps are used to build a safety set and a terminal cost which are used to initialize the LMPC.
 Futhermor, the LMPC uses a LTV model identified from data.